ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ## <a name="templating-and-cmss">Templating and CMSs</a>

-**A Template** is defined as “anything that determines or serves as a pattern; a model.” - [http://dictionary.reference.com/browse/template](http://dictionary.reference.com/browse/template)
+**A Template** is defined as "anything that determines or serves as a pattern; a model." - [http://dictionary.reference.com/browse/template](http://dictionary.reference.com/browse/template)

-This concept of a “pattern” or a “model” is important to thinking about HOW templates work within a CMS, including WordPress.
+This concept of a "pattern" or a "model" is important to thinking about HOW templates work within a CMS, including WordPress.

 Most CMSs allow you to create a visual identity for your site outside of the default settings.
 This is so that the CMS itself can be expanded over a broader market than just internal audiences.

-The practical reason for having “templates” exist on top of a CMS is somewhat obvious - to separate the functional aspects of the software environment from the visual aspects.
+The practical reason for having "templates" exist on top of a CMS is somewhat obvious - to separate the functional aspects of the software environment from the visual aspects.
 The software provider (CMS creator) will want to make sure their software remains stable, but the customer (person using the CMS) will want to make changes so that the CMS is their own.

 This dynamic between software stability and visual uniqueness is played out in every commercial software environment and the outcome is nearly always different.
 It is no different with CMSs (both open source and commercial).
 The level of permission that the designer will have to make changes to the CMS vary greatly.
 For this reason, the needs of a person to make changes to a template should be taken into account when deciding on which CMS to choose.
-Additionally, knowing your designer’s ability to make changes could make the limited changes be a selling point.
+Additionally, knowing your designer's ability to make changes could make the limited changes be a selling point.

 Another practical value of a template is that it allows uniformity in the presentation of content.
-This “pattern” philosophy lets the content manager and the designer maintain uniformity/consistency throughout the template.
+This "pattern" philosophy lets the content manager and the designer maintain uniformity/consistency throughout the template.

 *Why do you think uniformity is important?*

-So now that we know why nearly every CMS allows some level of templating, let’s explore WordPress’s extremely generous templating engine.
+So now that we know why nearly every CMS allows some level of templating, let's explore WordPress's extremely generous templating engine.

 ## <a name="creating-a-blank-wordpress-template">Creating a Blank WordPress Template</a>

 Since we want to understand WordPress from a fundamental level, we are going to start by walking through the primary display mechanism of the CMS, a template.

 The WordPress template holds all of the files for content display throughout the site.
-Without a template, WordPress wouldn’t know how to display any of the information that is input through the Dashboard.
-It also wouldn’t know what CSS or JavaScript to add to modify the content it displays.
+Without a template, WordPress wouldn't know how to display any of the information that is input through the Dashboard.
+It also wouldn't know what CSS or JavaScript to add to modify the content it displays.

 Every WordPress template needs certain files to make sure that the content is displayed.